gamblevore/temporal/readme.md

 ![Temporal Randomness](screenshot2.jpg)

+# Use

+Compiling should build a lib, and a shell-tool.

+The shell-tool can dump randomness into a file, or just test various approaches and graphically display them in an HTML file.

+to dump randomness:

+	temporal dump ChannelNum FileSize File.txt
+	temporal list ChannelNum

+example:

+	temporal dump 1 128KB File.txt
+	temporal list 1
+	temporal dump 0 128KB File.txt # dump chaotic generators
+	temporal list 0                # view chaotic generators

 # Channels

 What are "channels"?
 Well, basically I want my lib to be like watching TV, so you flip between TV-channels, trying to find the best signal.